mebjas/mebjas.github.io/_posts/2022-11-12-how-to-read-an-image-file-in-c++-in-android-ndk.md

 > JNI stands for Java Native Interface - [Reference to hello-jni sample from Android](https://developer.android.com/ndk/samples/sample_hellojni).

-So for reading a file in native layer, we need a skeleton of Java API and corresponding JNI file.
-Here's an example
+So for reading a file in native layer, we need a basic Java library and corresponding JNI file.
+Here's example of Java library

 ```java
 /** Wrapper class for loading image in native layer. */